gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Notes:
 - These two resources are separate so that Cloud customers can be restricted from updating `autoupdate_version`, while maintaining control over the rollout.

-Questions:
-- Should we use a time-only format for specifying the update hour?
-E.g., `agent_update_time: "18:00:00.000+01` This would allow users to set an exact time via the CLI, instead of restricting to hours.

 ### Filesystem

 ```